← Back to All Blog Posts

 The Basics of Delivery Route Planning

-At the simplest level, route planning is the process of finding the most efficient and cost-effective routes in order to maximize the number of stops while minimizing the time it takes to deliver each order.
+At the simplest level, route planning is the process of finding the most efficient and cost-effective routes.
+The aim is to maximize the number of stops per route while minimizing the time it takes to deliver each order.
 These days, most businesses use some kind of delivery route planner app to determine the optimal routes.

-Businesses have to consider driver availability, customer delivery requirements, and vehicle-related factors—to say nothing of successfully communicating real-time route information to customers—to achieve high customer satisfaction and low operating costs.
-This is a tall order—but ensuring that drivers have efficient routes can help improve fleet safety, cut down fuel and labor costs, and lower overall operating costs for businesses.
+Businesses have to consider a large number of related factors to achieve high customer satisfaction and low operating costs.
+Not only that, but they need to successfully communicate real-time route information to customers.
+This is a tall order.
+But ensuring that delivery drivers have efficient routes can help improve fleet safety, cut down fuel and labor costs, and lower overall operating costs for businesses.

 Delivery Routing Challenges with Traditional Planning